Last updated on February 22nd, 2021 at 12:03 pm

 The Contact Pro bindings are perfect for butters and jibs, thanks to the flex you will feel under your feet in the base.
 The base features a mini-disk as well as the same CP3 Duraflex used in the highback.
 Another call-out feature of the base is the amount of shock absorption you will feel.
 Union added in a full-bottom Thermoformed Eva foam bushing under the base to help you stomp landings softly while adding in a superior level of vibration dampening.

 New for 2021, Union upgraded the straps.
 The ankle strap is called the Forma Elite Direct Connect.
 It features comfortable padding, the perfect level of flex, and is lightweight.
+The padding used in the ankle straps feels like an elastic, lycra blend.
+It is stretchy and will mold around your boot so perfectly that it seems like they aren’t even there.
 The straps feature aluminum ratchet buckles that are extremely fast to get in and out of.
 To get out of these bindings, you simply pull up on the ratchet, and you will be out.
 The Hexgrip Toe strap has a new multi-pin system that makes it multi-positional.
 You can put the toe strap in a few different positions to maximize how much comfort and response you need.
 Its hexagon pattern is designed to keep your boot locked in without adding in any extra pressure points.

 The heelcup of the Contact Pro is an Extruded 3D Aluminum Heelcup.
 This is an adjustable heelcup that allows you to center your boot directly over the binding.
 It is also designed to minimize drag and be insanely durable.
 These are the strongest heelcups you will find.